 \subsection{Motion Prediction Module}

-Recently, LSTM networks have become increasingly popular in MOT methods for predicting changes in the object state \cite{hu2019joint}.
-These networks are favoured for their ability to handle sequential data exceptionally well.
-However, it is important to note that LSTM networks require more time than traditional motion prediction techniques, like those based on the Kalman filter.
-Certain MOT techniques prefer using a constant velocity motion model rather than LSTM networks.
-However, this model assumes that the object moves at a nearly constant speed, which may not hold true in several real-world situations.
-As a result, if there are consecutive missed detections, it could lead to considerable errors in motion prediction.
-To overcome this problem, the constant acceleration (CA) motion model \cite{bayes} is used, which offers a more precise representation of the object state.
+Certain MOT techniques prefer to use a constant-velocity motion model based on the Kalman Filter.
+This model assumes that the object moves at a nearly constant speed, which may not hold true in several real-world situations.
+As a result, consecutive missed detections can lead to considerable errors in motion prediction.
+To overcome this problem, the constant acceleration (CA) motion model \cite{bayes} is used based on the Kalman Filter, which offers a more precise representation of the object state.
 In the CA motion model, the object state $\bm{X}_{t-1}$ at a specific temporal instance $t-1$ is represented as $ \left[\bm{pos}_{t-1}, \bm{v}_{t-1}, \bm{\alpha}_{t-1}\right]^T$, where $\bm{pos}_{t-1}$ denotes the position, $\bm{v}_{t-1}$ represents the velocity, and $\bm{\alpha}_{t-1}$ indicates the orientation of the object.
 The prediction of the mean state $\bm{X}_{t | t-1}$ and covariance $\bm{P}_{t | t-1}$ using Kalman prediction equations with the CA motion model is as follows:

-where $\mathbf{SA}$ is the state transition matrix, $\bm{Q}$ represents the motion noise covariance matrix, $\bm{I}$ denotes the identity matrix, $\bm{O}$ represents the zero matrix, $n$ denotes the state dimension, and $\delta$ and $\mathbf{a}$ are sensor-related hyper-parameters.
+where $\bm{S}_{A}$ is the state transition matrix, $\bm{Q}$ represents the motion noise covariance matrix, $\bm{I}$ denotes the identity matrix, $\bm{O}$ represents the zero matrix, $n$ denotes the state dimension, and $\delta$ and $\mathbf{a}$ are sensor-related hyper-parameters.